-(a) Each team may be followed by a motor vehicle having no more than four people aboard; a driver and possibly a referee in the front seat and possibly a coach and a mechanic in back.
-The vehicle may carry spare wheels, repair materials, and bicycles ready for use in case of a mishap.
+- (a) Support vehicles must be authorized and under the control of the Chief Referee to be on the course (unauthorized vehicles may result in penalties, including disqualification of the Team). - (b) Each Team may be followed by a motor vehicle.
+The vehicle may carry spare wheels, repair materials, and bicycles ready for use in case of a mishap. - (c) A bullhorn may be used to communicate with the rider.
+Support vehicles shall at all times remain at least 10 meters behind the rider, except when the rider has a foot on the ground. - (d) Support vehicles shall not be allowed to drive in front of or beside its team but must remain at least 10 meters behind the third rider and must not pass the fourth rider until there is a 75 meter gap between the third and fourth riders, or until the referee decides that it is safe. - (e) No attendant may under any circumstance lean or hold any piece of replacement equipment out of a vehicle.

-(b) Support vehicles shall not be allowed to drive in front of or beside its team but must remain at least 10 meters behind the third rider and must not pass the fourth rider until there is a 75 meter gap between the third and fourth riders, or until the referee decides that it is safe.
+(f) No rider may be handed supplies during a time trial [disqualification].